How To Register In Belize?

 None of the personal information is available to public!
 All data is kept confidential at the Registered Agent office only.

-For all new and first-time orders, payment must be received at our end before we proceed with the new offshore company formation.
-For regular and professional clients, who are known to us already for some period of time, "open account" payment terms can be applied.
+For all new and first-time orders, payment must be received at our end before we proceed with the new offshore company or other entity formation.
+For regular and professional clients, who are known to us already for some period of time, “open account” payment terms can be applied.

-When all details of Your order are checked and confirmed, the due diligence information and payment received, we will prepare the Memorandum and Articles of Association of the new IBC.
-These will be filed with the Registry of International Business Companies in Belize.
-There is no need for you to sign any incorporation documents for the IBC - the initial company formation documents are prepared and signed on Your behalf by the licenced Registered Agent (our firm), in accordance with the procedures set forth by the Belize International Business Companies Act.
+When all details of Your order are checked and confirmed, the due diligence information and payment received, we will prepare the Memorandum and Articles of Association of the new BC.
+These will be filed with the Registry of Business Companies in Belize.
+There is no need for you to sign any incorporation documents for the BC – the initial company formation documents are prepared and signed on Your behalf by the licenced Registered Agent (our firm), in accordance with the procedures set forth by the Belize Business Companies Act.

-The standard package of corporate documents for a Belize IBC will always include a logical legal sequence of documentation: the original Certificate of Incorporation of IBC, Memorandum of Association, Articles of Association, the First Minutes and Corporate Resolutions containing the appointment of Directors and the allocation of shares, share certificates, copies of the Registry of Directors and the Registry of Shareholders.
-If we are to provide the nominee director or nominee shareholder service to the IBC, additional documents will include share transfer forms, trust declarations and, if necessary, appointments of representative (power of attorney).
-The corporate seal of the new IBC can also be produced and provided.
+The standard package of corporate documents for a Belize BC will always include a logical legal sequence of documentation: the Certificate of Incorporation of BC (electronic version, hard copy can be provided at extra fee), Memorandum of Association, Articles of Association, the First Minutes and Corporate Resolutions containing the appointment of Directors and the allocation of shares, share certificates, copies of the Registry of Directors and the Registry of Shareholders.
+If we are to provide the nominee director or nominee shareholder service to the BC, additional documents will include share transfer forms, trust declarations and, if necessary, appointments of representative (power of attorney).
+The corporate seal of the new BC can also be produced and provided.

 CERTIFICATION AND LEGALISATION

-To make a document legally acceptable abroad, most countries of the World have joined in a uniform system of second-tier certification of public documents - such as corporate documents of an IBC.
+To make a document legally acceptable abroad, most countries of the World have joined in a uniform system of second-tier certification of public documents – such as corporate documents of a BC.
 This is the so-called Apostille legalisation, or The Hague Convention 1961 certification procedure.

 By the Apostille legalisation procedure, the signature of the officer who has done the initial local certification (say, a Notary, a Registrar or an Attorney based in Belize) is then additionally certified by an independent certification on a higher level.
 This is usually done by a designated Government office, often by Foreign Office or the Supreme Court.
 This certification stamp or sticker is called Apostille.
 It may look different from one country to another, but it contains a uniform set of information, by which it can be recognized in any country which is member to the Hague Convention.